lucmoreau/ProvToolbox/toolbox/src/main/resources/README-provconvert.txt

      provconvert -asn2asn fileIn fileOut
      provconvert -xml2xml fileIn fileOut
      provconvert -xml2asn fileIn fileOut
+     provconvert -asn2dot fileIn dotFileOut pdfFileOut [configFile]

 The arguments are the following:

  fileIn:  the name of a file from which to read the input representation
  fileOut: the name of a file in which to write an output representation

+ dotFileOut: the name of an output dot file
+ pdfFileOut: the name of an output pdf file
+ configFile: the name of a configuration file for dot conversion

 ----------------------------------------------------------------------